Academic Programs - Graduate

 Be Inspired

 As a graduate student of Social and Political Thought at Acadia, you will benefit from the small school environment with small class sizes and high faculty-to-student interaction.
-Only MA programs without PHD programs above them can promise this kind of support, attention and engagement.
+Only MA programs without PhD programs above them can promise this kind of support, attention and engagement.
 While having access to professors with a diverse set of research interests, you can also expect a personalized research agenda.
 To ensure attention to the interdisciplinary nature of the program, you will be guided in your research by your supervisor and a second reader (selected from another discipline).

 This program is designed around student engagement.
 The Social and Political Thought program hosts: a bi-weekly colloquium attended by students, faculty and guest lectures; a newly-founded graduate journal in social and political thought titled: To Be Decided; a community speakers forum; a film series; and a robust graduate student culture.
 The program also hosts a bi-annual graduate conference on social and political thought in the spring, attracting students and scholars nationally and internationally.